lozlette/city-spot/README.md

 ## Future features

-Currently, the only way to add new Cities is via our seeds file, so an admin account to add the cities will be a useful feature to add in the future.
+* Currently, the only way to add new Cities is via our seeds file, so an admin account to add the cities will be a useful feature to add.

-To follow the conventions of a social media platform, and for users to engage with each other to have a sense of community, I'd like to implement user messaging & friend requests.
+* To follow the conventions of a social media platform, and for users to engage with each other to have a sense of community, it will be great to implement user messaging & friend requests features.

-A search bar for the Continent and City pages to improve user navigation.
+* A search bar for the Continent and City pages to improve user navigation.